January 13, 2019

 Another strategy to avoid this assumption bias is to resist being overly critical of your ideas.
 Get them down quickly and don’t spend time refining.
 Without data, refining or protecting any ideas at this stage is counter-productive.
 Don’t waste your time debating whether you think a decision is right or wrong, a disagreement about something is usually a good sign that you need to consider testing it.

-Numbers over Assumptions
+Pick Numbers over Assumptions

 Staying open to the fact that you can’t fully trust anything until its been tested lets your thinking shift from blind confidence towards exploration.
 It’s great to go with your gut when generating ideas (that’s often all you have), but always be prepared to challenge them.
 When you test your assumptions, you should hopefully see results that indicate which of your ideas perform better than others.
 Making time for discovery will vastly improve your ability to make effective decisions in the future.